-- All students of Public Sector Management are required to read GOVT1006 (GT13D).
-GT423-Elements of Public Sector Management cannot be substituted for GOVT1006 (GT13D) whether or not they have done Gt423 or any other Public Sector Certificate course. - All Social Sciences students must take GOVT1000 (GT11A)-Introduction to Political Analysis in Semester I (day) or Semester II (evening). - All students who wish to do any Level II or Level III International Relations course must do BOTH GOVTI000 (GTIIA)-Introduction to Political Analysis and GOVTI008 (GTI2A)-Introduction to International Relations. - All students who wish to do any Level II or Level III Public Administration course must do BOTH GOVT1000 (GT11A) Introduction to Political Analysis and GOVT1006 (GT13D)-Introduction to Public Sector Management. - All students who wish to do any Level II or Level III Political Science courses must do BOTH GOVT1000 (GT11A) Introduction to Political Analysis and GOVT1001 (GT11B)-Introduction to Caribbean Politics - 6.
-All 3 majors require students to do GOVT2013 (GT24M)-Research Methods I 6 credit course. - 7.
+- All MAJORS require at least 30 credits, i.e. 10 compulsory courses at Levels II and III, plus Level I pre-requisites. - 2.
+All MINORS require 15 credits, i.e. five compulsory courses at Levels II and III - All students of Public Sector Management are required to read GOVT1006 (GT13D).
+GT423-Elements of Public Sector Management cannot be substituted for GOVT1006 (GT13D) whether or not they have done GT423 or any other Public Sector Certificate course. - All Social Sciences students pursuing Department of Government majors or minors must take GOVTI000 (GTIIA)-Introduction to Political Analysis in Sem.
+I (day) or Sem.
+II (evening). - All students who wish to do any Level III or Level III International Relations course must do BOTH GOVTI000 (GTIIA)-Introduction to Political Analysis and GOVTI008 (GTI2A)-Introduction to International Relations. - All students who wish to do any Level II or Level III Public Administration course must do BOTH GOVT1000 (GT11A)-Introduction to Political Analysis and GOVT1006 (GT13D)-Introduction to Public Sector Management. - All students who wish to do any Level II or Level III Political Science courses must do BOTH GOVT1000 (GT11A)-Introduction to Political Analysis and GOVT1001 (GT11B)-Introduction to Caribbean Politics - 8.
+All three (3) majors require students to do GOVT2013 (GT24M)-Research Methods I, a 6-credit course. - 9.
 All courses are 3 credits except where otherwise indicated.
+Courses marked with an asterisk () are 6-credit courses, offered over 2 semesters. - Core courses are courses that you are required to complete in order to be awarded a major or a minor. - II.
+Electives are courses which you may choose from a list provided by the Department which is listed in this Handbook. - 12.
+Free Electives are courses which you may pick up from any Department or Faculty as long as you satisfy the pre-requisites. - 13.
+Pre-requisites are courses you must complete before registering for a more advanced course. - 14.
+Students taking two (2) majors or a major/minor offered by the Department are required to select an alternative course where a compulsory course is common to both.